 Birdlife in the Delta

 The delta is also renowned for its fantastic birdlife, with little bee-eaters, malachite and giant kingfishers, slaty and black egrets, lesser and purple gallinules, and wattled cranes in the watery areas.
 There are Meyer's parrots, fierynecked nightjars and Hueglin's robin; from secretary birds to swallow-tailed bee-eaters, you won't be disappointed.

 Flooding in the Delta

-The water that creates the Okavango Delta starts life as rain in the highlands of central Angola, some 680 miles (1,100 kilometres) away.
+The water that creates the Okavango Delta starts life as rain in the highlands of central Angola, some 680 miles (1,100 kilometers) away.

 The floodwaters first come into the panhandle area of the Delta in the northwest, usually appearing in April, and slowly work their way through the whole Delta area, reaching the southeastern areas by August.
 Throughout the rest of the year the waters gradually recede and the areas of dry land increase, but there are areas of permanent water throughout the year.
 At the center of the Okavango is one of its largest islands, Chief's Island, which is famous for its game concentrations.